On the Dynamics of Complex Quadratic Families under Holomorphic and Non-Holomorphic Singular Perturbations: Introduction

 \section{Introduction}

-\item It is well known that differential equations can be applied to model many phenomena in nature.
-Especially after Newton's fundamental discovery successfully explained the motion of a two-body system, this viewpoint was widely accepted by most scientists.
-In the following two centuries, Newton's successors carried on his methodology and tried to construct a unified linear model to interpret the whole natural world.
-However, all attempts to explicitly and analytically solve the three-body problem ended up with failure.
-Some physical scientists gradually realized the flaw of the linearization method: the local linearization of nonlinear problems causes the ``full truth" of whole systems to be shadowed by the ``partial beauty" of local linear properties.
+It is well known that differential equations can be used to model many phenomena in nature.
+Following Newton's fundamental discovery, which successfully explained the motion of a two-body system, this perspective was widely accepted by most scientists.
+Over the next two centuries, Newton's successors continued his methodology and attempted to construct a unified linear model to describe the entire natural world.
+However, all attempts to explicitly and analytically solve the three-body problem ended in failure.
+Some physical scientists gradually recognized the limitation of linearization: the local linearization of nonlinear problems causes the ``full truth" of the system to be overshadowed by the ``partial beauty" of local linear properties.

-\begin{remark} Because the solutions obey the principle of superposition in linear systems, we can break up a linear equation into smaller (and simpler) pieces and solve them separately, then the combination of these solutions will be a complete solution of the original system.
-However, for nonlinear systems, we cannot use the same method to find complete solutions. \end{remark}

-\item At the end of 19th century, H. Poincar\'{e} suggested an entirely new viewpoint: instead of analytically and explicitly solving the solutions of the three-body system, trying to qualitatively describe the behaviors of the solutions of the differential equations.
-General speaking, the notions of qualitative behaviour include fixed points (stationary solutions), periodic orbits (periodic oscillations), orbits that show forward or backward asymptotic behaviour, and orbits that show both forward and backward asymptotic behaviour (homoclinic orbits) \cite{Lyubich I} \cite{Strogatz}.
-H. Poincar\'{e} believed that these homoclinic orbits fill up most of the phase space; however, after a few decades this mistake motivated other forms of qualitative analysis, such as recurrent trajectories, instability, mixing, entropy, etc., which collectively influenced the development of chaos.
+At the end of the 19th century, H. Poincar\'{e} proposed an entirely new viewpoint: rather than analytically solving the three-body problem, one should qualitatively describe the behavior of solutions to the differential equations.
+Generally, qualitative behavior includes fixed points (stationary solutions), periodic orbits (periodic oscillations), orbits exhibiting forward or backward asymptotic behavior, and orbits exhibiting both forward and backward asymptotic behavior (homoclinic orbits) \cite{Lyubich I, Strogatz}.
+Poincar\'{e} initially believed that these homoclinic orbits occupied most of the phase space; however, this incorrect conjecture eventually inspired other forms of qualitative analysis, such as recurrent trajectories, instability, mixing, and entropy, which collectively influenced the development of chaos theory.
+This qualitative analysis perspective later evolved into the core paradigm of modern complex systems theory.
+Complex systems emphasize that the behavior of the whole cannot be deduced solely from the properties of individual components or local interactions; rather, it emerges from the interplay of multiscale interactions and nonlinear couplings within the system.
+Such systems often exhibit emergent phenomena, where local rules fail to directly account for global patterns.
+For example, in ecological, economic, or climate systems, the simple behavior of individual components can give rise to highly unpredictable global dynamics.
+Complex systems theory not only highlights nonlinearity and high dimensionality, but also focuses on adaptability, emergent structures, and self-organization—features that provide an essential conceptual foundation for subsequent developments in chaos theory.